-Online sales tax is a complete mess, and it’s the last thing a Shopify seller wants to worry about.
-In this blog we will help you understand the basics of your sales tax obligations.
+Dealing with online sales tax can be complicated and confusing.
+As a Shopify seller, tax compliance is the last thing you want to worry about with your online store.
+In this blog, we will help you understand the basics of your tax obligations.
 In addition, we will take you through the steps for Shopify sales tax setup.

 How Does Sales Tax Work on Shopify?